Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/East_Moon.md

 <img alt="East Moon Sketch" height="520" src="/Assets/map_east_moon.png" width="390"/>

-<p style="font-size:11px">Sketch of East Moon, with incorrectly shown Agoi Archipelago which should be positioned way higher</p>
+``Sketch of East Moon, with incorrectly shown Agoi Archipelago which should be positioned way higher``

 East Moon is only part of bigger continent, but it has its own distinct character, as it was torn from the rest in unnoted, ancient times, as tales explain, as a result of **battle between mages of